Match Preview and Report - Runcorn Town (Away) 21.07.18

 Little fluidity had been established thus far and then a big piece of bad news.
 Jamie McDonald appeared to have twisted his ankle and would not be able to continue.
 On came Amis in his place.

-It was further worsened for Warrington when, despite the valiant efforts of Tony McMillan one of the Runcorn trialist struck home to give the hosts the lead.
+It was further worsened for Warrington when, despite the valiant efforts of Tony McMillan, one of the Runcorn trialists struck home to give the hosts the lead.

 Brodie would come close once more with his head, but would turn provider for the Yellows first goal of the 2018 pre season!
 He clipped an inch perfect cross in to the box and only just on, Amis arrowed his header in to the back of the net.

 That was the last key act of the first half.
-At the interval Carden and Duggan came on in place of Honeyball and Vassallo.
+At the interval Adam Carden and Mitchell Duggan came on in place of Honeyball and Vassallo.

 Jack Dunn then stung the hands of RTFC’s number one and Garrity followed up and marked his excellent debut, with a simple finish.

 Tony Gray though would register.
-A careless clearance from the keeper fell to the former Airbus UK FC man, who rounded the goalkeeper and made it 4.
+A careless clearance from the keeper fell to the Town's stalwart, who rounded the goalkeeper and made it 4.

-The referee brought the game to an end and Town were in good shape for their Tuesday night clash against National League North Stockport County FC.
+The referee brought the game to an end and Town were in good shape for their Tuesday night clash, against Vanarama National League North side, Stockport County FC.